YizeZhang/Net_Diff/README.md

 2018/12/26
    1. Support triple-frequency ionosphere-free PPP (only available in GUI)

+   2. Support Android dual-frequency multi-GNSS raw data converted to RINEX

-   2. Fix bug of BDS PCO using new atx file in triple frequency PPP
+   3. Fix bug of BDS PCO using new atx file in triple frequency PPP

-   3. Turn off time restriction of BSX file
+   4. Turn off time restriction of BSX file